jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

                         (or)
     Step 14.2 - Treat the problem as anomaly detection

     Anomaly detection is the identification of rare items, events or observations which raise suspicions by differing significantly from the majority of the data.

+Step 17 - Use Featuretools for Feature Engineering

+Step 18 - Use dtale, autoviz, swwetviz or Pandas Profiling